Vacation savings from Orlando Informer!Save with Orlando Informer!X

 This concept can be confusing.
 An example scenario to provide some clarity would be the following:

 You joined the Virtual Line for Honu, which is posted at 70 minutes.
 Ika Moana, the sister slide, is listed at 30 minutes at this time.
 Your TapuTapu tells you to return in 60 minutes (the system expects you to spend roughly 10 minutes in the physical line once you return).
-After the 60 minutes passes and your TapuTapu alerts you that it’s your turn to ride, you make your way back to Honu ika Moana.
+After 60 minutes pass, your TapuTapu alerts you that it’s your turn to ride, and you make your way back to Honu ika Moana.
 Upon arrival, you notice that ika Moana has dropped from a 30-minute wait to a ride-now status.
 In this situation, we would recommend riding ika Moana – if you haven’t already – before you experience Honu.
-(The only exception would be if you didn’t immediately return to the ride once your TapuTapu buzzed, since, again, you only have one hour to join the line after being notified.)
+(The only exception would be if you didn’t immediately return to the ride once your TapuTapu buzzed since, again, you only have one hour to join the line after being notified.)

 What to do at Volcano Bay while waiting for a ride return time

-If you can’t find a slide with a ride-now status, or if you have already experienced the commonly-low-wait rides listed above, the next best option to fill your time is to explore Volcano Bay.
+If you can’t find a slide with a ride-now status, or if you have already experienced the commonly low wait rides listed above, the next best option to fill your time is to explore Volcano Bay.
 Here are some ideas:

-You’ll want to plan your lunch (and, possibly, dinner, depending how late the park is open) around touring, as well.
+You’ll want to plan your lunch (and, possibly, dinner, depending on how late the park is open) around touring, as well.
 Right before grabbing lunch at one of Volcano Bay’s great restaurants, be sure to join a longer virtual queue.
 You could also hop into a longer Virtual Line and enjoy a drink (or two) from one of two boat bars.

 What time to arrive and how to best utilize Early Park Admission at Volcano Bay

 If you’re able to, we highly recommend that you take advantage of EPA.
 You’ll still want to follow the order of attractions we suggest below, but you’ll be able to knock out a few far faster than you normally could.
-We recommend arriving 30 minutes prior to the scheduled start of Early Park Admission to maximize your touring and minimize the times you wait.
+We recommend arriving 30 minutes prior to the scheduled start of Early Park Admission to maximize your touring and minimize the time you wait.

 If you’re not eligible for EPA, you’ll want to arrive roughly 45 minutes prior to the scheduled park opening to ensure that you’re one of the first to enter.
 (If you’re not sure of the hours at Volcano Bay, take a look at our free crowd calendar.)